The FBI Files: Hosts and narrators

 James Kallstrom, a former head of the FBI's New York City office, hosted the show.
 Among other high-profile cases, he investigated the crash of TWA Flight 800.
-Allison Erkelens was head writer for the series' production company, New Dominion Pictures, from 2000 to 2005.
+Allison Erkelens was head writer for the series production company, New Dominion Pictures, from 2000 to 2005.

-Anthony Call, an actor known for roles on the daytime soap operas The Guiding Light and One Life to Live, co-hosted/narrates all the United States episodes and some international ones.
+Anthony Call, an actor known for roles on the daytime soap operas The Guiding Light and One Life to Live, co-hosted/narrated all the United States episodes and some international ones.
 Susan Rae and Stephen Kemble were the narrators on several international versions of the show.

 Lucy Longhurst narrated the international version of the episodes "Murdering Cowboy" that was about the convicted felon Claude Dallas and "Deadly Paradise" about the "Sea Wind Murders" on Palmyra Atoll.

 Peter Dickson narrated season 2 of the international version of the show.
 Among those were the episodes "A Model Killer" that was about the slain serial killer Christopher Wilder (aka- "The Beauty Queen Killer") and "Cat and Mouse" about the 1985 search for South Carolina's convicted serial killer Larry Gene Bell.

 Among those Susan Rae did was "Dishonoured" about the 1989 disappearance of USMC Capt.
 Shirley Russell, and the joint FBI – NIS investigation of her husband, former USMC Capt.
 Robert Russell and "When Seconds Count" about when a 12-year-old girl was abducted from her home in Lodi, California.

 Among those Stephen Kemble did was "The Price of Greed" about the 1997 Los Angeles Dunbar Armored robbery.

-Among those international versions Call did was "Omega 7" about the Omega 7 group and "Dangerous Cause" about the Fuerzas Armadas de Liberación Nacional Puertorriqueña group.
+Among those international versions Anthony Call did was "Omega 7" about the Omega 7 group and "Dangerous Cause" about the Fuerzas Armadas de Liberación Nacional Puertorriqueña group.

 Ben Ando also did some voice overs in the UK.